menu

 Demographics

-The education level of Coal City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.73% of adults 25 and older in Coal City have a college degree.
+In terms of college education, Coal City is nearly on par with the US average for all cities of 21.84%: 17.41% of adults 25 and older in Coal City have a bachelor's degree or advanced degree.

-The per capita income in Coal City in 2022 was $52,600, which is wealthy relative to Indiana and the nation.
-This equates to an annual income of $210,400 for a family of four.
+The per capita income in Coal City in 2022 was $44,944, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $179,776 for a family of four.
 However, Coal City contains both very wealthy and poor people as well.

 The people who call Coal City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Coal City residents report their race to be White.
-Important ancestries of people in Coal City include German, English, Irish, French, and Italian.
+The greatest number of Coal City residents report their race to be White, followed by Asian.
+Important ancestries of people in Coal City include German, Pennsylvania German, English, Irish, and French.

 The most common language spoken in Coal City is English.
 Other important languages spoken here include Italian and Polish.